FraserW123/airline_project/README.md

 |AVG_MONTHLY_PASS_AIRLINE|

 **Relevant Section of Code: main_classifiers.ipynb**
-- Contains code for run_rfe function
+- Contains code for the run_rfe function

 ## Classification

 Our team of two tested four classification models—Random Forests, KNN, SVM, and LightGBM—and evaluated their performance.
-To ensure a comprehensive analysis, we first ran the models with outliers included, then re-ran them after applying two different outlier detection methods.
+To ensure a comprehensive analysis, we first ran the models with outliers included and then re-ran them after applying two different outlier detection methods.
 We evaluated these models using accuracy scores, cross-validation, f-1 scores and ROC curves.
 Based on this evaluation, we selected the best-performing model for hyperparameter tuning to further optimize its performance.

 ### Evaluating Performance
 Here are the results of our models.

-Weighted
+Weighted Models
 -------------------------------------------------------------------------
 |Classification Model| Accuracy Score| Cross Validation| Ontime Precision |Ontime Recall |Delayed Precision | Delayed Recall |  F-1 Score| AUC Score |
 |--------------------|---------------|-----------------|----------------|----------------|------------------|----------------|-----------|-----------|